The DayOne Waterbag is an all-in-one water transport and purification backpack that uses P&G Purifier of Water packets for water treatment.

-Do not ingest the P>M Purifier of Water powder.
+The P>M Purifier of Water powder is hazardous if ingested.
 If swallowed, contact poison control center and sip on a glass of water for 15 – 20 minutes.
 If in eye, rinse eyes thoroughly with water for 15-20 minutes.
 If on skin, remove contaminated clothing and rinse skin with water for 15 – 20 minutes.

 The P>M Purifier of Water is essential to the function of the Waterbag.

-Blanton, E., et al., Evaluation of the Role of School Children in the Promotion of Point-of-Use Water Treatment and Handwashing in Schools and Households-Nyanza Province, Western Kenya, The American Journal of Tropical Medicine and Hygiene, volume 82, issue 4, 2010.
+Blanton, E., et al., 2010, Evaluation of the Role of School Children in the Promotion of Point-of-Use Water Treatment and Handwashing in Schools and Households-Nyanza Province, Western Kenya, The American Journal of Tropical Medicine and Hygiene, 82, pp. 664-671.

-Doocy, S., Burnham, G., Point-of-use water treatment and diarrhoea reduction in the emergency context: an effectiveness trial in Liberia, Tropical Medicine and International Health, volume 11, issue 10, October 2006.
+Doocy, S., Burnham, G., 2006, Point-of-use water treatment and diarrhoea reduction in the emergency context: an effectiveness trial in Liberia, Tropical Medicine and International Health, 11, pp. 1542-1552.

-Matts, P.J., Ryan, T.J., Water and the skin: Skin carers collaborate with industry in new initiative and humanitarian drive, Community Dermatology, 2012.
+Matts, P.J., Ryan, T.J., 2012 Water and the skin: Skin carers collaborate with industry in new initiative and humanitarian drive, Community Dermatology.

-Souter, P.F., et al., Evaluation of a new water treatment for point-of-use household applications to remove microorganisms and arsenic from drinking water, Journal of Water and Health, 2003.
+Souter, P.F., et al., 2003, Evaluation of a new water treatment for point-of-use household applications to remove microorganisms and arsenic from drinking water, Journal of Water and Health, 1, pp. 73–84.

-Reller, M.E., et al., A randomized controlled trial of household-based flocculant-disinfectant drinking water treatment for diarrhea prevention in rural Guatemala, The American Journal of Tropical Medicine and Hygiene, Volume 69, Issue 4, October 2003, p.
-411-419
+Reller, M.E., et al., 2003 A randomized controlled trial of household-based flocculant-disinfectant drinking water treatment for diarrhea prevention in rural Guatemala, The American Journal of Tropical Medicine and Hygiene, 69, pp. 411-419

-Will not work with soapy water, sea or saltwater, blackwater, or water contaminated with gasoline.
+The product is not appropriate for soapy water, sea or saltwater, blackwater, or water contaminated with gasoline.

 In context photographs (0)